Affiliated to research

 LAPPRO-trial evaluating functional and oncological outcomes after prostate cancer surgery

-- The overarching aim with my research has been to improve patient care for men with prostate cancer.
+The overarching aim with my research has been to improve patient care for men with prostate cancer.
 The LAPPRO-trial is a multicentre, prospective controlled trial of men who underwent radical prostatectomy between 2008 and 2011 (n=4003).
 In this national collaborative study, comprising men from 14 hospitals in Sweden, I have evaluated functional outcomes, such as incontinence, erectile dysfunction and quality of life after radical prostatectomy.
 I defended my thesis presenting data from the LAPPRO trial in 2015 and have continued my collaboration with the group since then.
-I am currently leading the work of the 8-year follow-up of the trial.
+In 2021 the 8-year follow-up of the trial was published in European Urology.
+We are currently working on the 12-year follow-up.

 Principal Investigator for STHLM3AS and STHLM3AS-NorDCaP